 Our nutritionist Amanda shares some thoughts re soft drinks...

 Soft drinks, as we know are highly processed foods.
-Our bodies try and cope with these foreign ingredients the best way they can, but they do it under duress causing many unwanted consequences.
-As we digest these drinks, our teeth are the first ones to feel the pain.
+Your body will try and cope with these foreign ingredients the best way they can, but they do it under duress causing many unwanted consequences.
+As you digest these drinks, your teeth will be the first ones to feel the pain.
 The phosphoric acid, citric, malic and tartaric acids are added to soft drinks.
 Due to their high acidic nature, these substances corrode the surface of the tooth enamel causing much unwanted dental caries and visits to the dentist.1

-From the mouth, the soft drink travels through our digestive system and is absorbed into our blood stream where the sugars and other ingredients need to proactively be used.
+From the mouth, the soft drink travels will through your digestive system and absorbed into our blood stream where the sugars and other ingredients need to proactively be used.
 Due to the fact that there is an excess amount of sugars and increased calorie intake in soft drinks, this excess contributes to diseases such as obesity and diabetes.2

 According to a study from Harvard Medical School, high school girls who regularly consumed soft drinks were three to five times more likely to break bones than those who didn't.3

 As mentioned above, soft drinks may harm bones because it's high phosphorus content, which some studies suggest hinders calcium absorption.
 Up to 60% of peak bone mass is developed during adolescence.
 In addition to this, many adolescents’ diets do not meet the daily nutritional requirements for calcium.